 What PassWallet has that Google Wallet doesn’t is a retail-centric approach for interacting with brands like Walgreens, Fandango and TicketMaster.
 Associated with your Passbook account, the PassWallet app is also a secure way to access your tickets and coupons.
 Security remains an issue for Google Wallet, which relies on NFC technology and its proliferation throughout the retail industry.
 While Google Wallet has made improvements to the security offerings underlying its mobile payment platform, industry standards have a ways to go before they offer a true alternative to the wallet.

-On the downside, PassWallet is a third party gateway to a proprietary Apple service, which means it could be shut down at any time.
-If Apple finds PassWallet is competing with its own Passbook, or decides it doesn’t want PKPass files so readily accessible across platforms, then PassWallet and its Android user base will be up a creek without a paddle.
-Another snag is the base technology behind Passbook itself, which doesn’t have the history and experience of Google Wallet.
+On the downside, PassWallet and Pass2U are third party gateways to a proprietary Apple service, which means they could be shut down at any time.
+If Apple finds PassWallet or Pass2U are competing with its own Passbook, or decides it doesn’t want PKPass files so readily accessible across platforms, then the apps and their Android user base will be up a creek without a paddle.
+Another snag is the base technology behind Passbook, which doesn’t have the history and experience of Google Wallet.
 Early testing shows that Passbook hasn’t worked out all the kinks, botching two of my movie ticket purchases that resulted in a confusing conversation with the theater manager, who was clueless as to how the service worked.

 What the future holds